 2. incident.io

-incident.io is a mature Slack and Teams-native incident platform with strong service catalog, status page, workflow, and post-incident process features.
-It is one of the best products in the category for structured incident programs.
+incident.io is a mature Slack and Teams-native incident platform with service catalog, status page, workflow, and post-incident process features.
+It is a good fit for teams that want a more structured incident program and are comfortable with separate on-call pricing.

 For this specific comparison, the important detail is packaging: on-call is not simply bundled into the incident response price for the main paid plans.
 If your buyer intent is "incident management software with on-call included," include the add-on in the comparison.